WeyrSDev/PolyMapGenerator/README.md

 #### Part 3

-* Using OpenGL or DirectX to represent 3D terrain (consider biomes, moistures, and elevations).
+* Using OpenGL or DirectX to represent 3D terrain (and remove dependency on SFML).
 * Implement math library for Vector3 to structure 3-dimensional points.
 * Create graphics tool to control parameters.